What does it mean to live a more sustainable lifestyle?

 - Turn off your lights when you leave a room.

-- Put up a no junk mail sign on your letterbox to limit the amount of paper you consume.
+- Put up a no junk mail sign on your letterbox to limit the amount of paper waste.

 - Hang your wet clothes on a drying line or rack instead of using a powered dryer.